 In the 2017/2018 artistic season, the ensemble performed the contemporary world premiere of the sacred opera Moses by Anton Rubinstein under the baton of Michail Jurowski and the semi-staged version of Giacomo Puccini’s La Bohème under the direction of Tadeusz Kozłowski.

-Since April 2009 the Orchestra has been a member of European Federation of National Youth Orchestras, and since September 2018, the Polish Philharmonic Association.
+Since April 2009, the Orchestra has been a member of the European Federation of National Youth Orchestras, and since September 2018, the Polish Philharmonic Association.
 In November 2013, Krzysztof Penderecki assumed honorary artistic patronage over the Orchestra.

 In 2018, the Orchestra celebrated its tenth anniversary of artistic activity, and during a concert at the National Philharmonic in Warsaw on October 8th, it officially adopted the name of Jerzy Semkow.